DeloitteDigitalUK/jira-agile-metrics/README.md

 ### Cumulative Flow Diagram

+- `CFD window: <number>` – Number of recent periods to show in the CFD.
+   Defaults to showing all periods.
 - `CFD chart: <filename>.png` – Draw Cumulative Flow Diagram.
 - `CFD chart title: <title>` – Title for the CFD.